jgeller112/BC_2025_Repo_Manuscripts/README.md

-# Boston College Workshop: Reproduceible Manuscritps in R and Quarto
+# Boston College Workshop: Reproducible Manuscritps in R and Quarto

 Open Science practices—centered on transparency, reproducibility, and accessibility—are becoming increasingly essential in psychology.
 In this 2-hour workshop, you’ll learn how to set up a fully reproducible workflow to generate a publication-ready manuscript that seamlessly integrates data, R or Python code, text, and references.
 Special emphasis will be placed on formatting APA-style manuscripts.
 Additionally, I’ll introduce Nix/Rix as a solution for managing package and system dependencies to ensure long-term reproducibility.